 Dental Services Data Report: The Dental Data Report should include all dental services provided to applicable insureds enrolled in Qualified Dental Plans (certified by the MHBE) during the reporting period, whether the services were provided by a practitioner or office facility located in Maryland or out-of State (COMAR 10.25.06.13).
 The format for this report is designed to be consistent with professional services claims and encounters, but modified to be specific to dental services.
 This report should include services for claims paid in the reporting period, regardless of the date of service.

 Provider Directory Report: The Provider Directory Report should include information on all Maryland and out-of-State health care practitioners and suppliers that provided services to applicable insureds during the reporting period.
 (COMAR 10.25.06.09).
 The Provider Directory must contain all providers identified in the Professional Services, Institutional Services, Pharmacy, and Dental Services Data Reports.
 The Provider Directory must have a crosswalk between your internal practitioner (individual or organization) ID and the NPI.
+Each row that represents an individual practitioner associated with an organization shall have both the individual practitioner NPI and the associated organizational NPI value, billing tax ID, and multi-practitioner HCO indicator in the applicable fields.

 CRISP Demographics Report: The CRISP Demographics Report should include information on the characteristics of all enrollees covered for medical or pharmacy services under the plan during the reporting period.
-For payers with Qualified Dental Plans, information about dental plan enrollment should also be included.
+For payors with Qualified Dental Plans, information about dental plan enrollment should also be included.
 All payors are required to submit a Demographics File to the MCDB Portal, which is used to generate the MPI.
 Please see Appendix C for a description of the different member identifiers to be included in the data reports.

 Plan Benefit Design Report: The Plan Benefit Design Report (COMAR 10.25.06.12) will report details of coverage and benefits for all enrollees.
 This report is under development.
 Reporting entities that are required to provide this report will be provided an opportunity to participate in the development and testing of this report.

 Non-Fee-for-Service Medical Expenses Report: The Non-Fee-for-Service Medical Expenses Report (COMAR 10.25.06.14) will report details of non-fee-for-service payments made to providers.
-These may include shared savings payments, incentive or performance payments, fixed transformation payments, etc. This report is under development.
+These payment types include but are not limited to the following: shared savings payments, incentive or performance payments, fixed transformation payments, capitated plans, global payments, Carve-outs (Behavioral Health & Pharmacy), Managed Care (Medicaid & Commercial), Back-end-settlements, Pay for Performance, Case management fees, Rebates, contingent premiums, payments to patients/incentives, patient centered medical home payments, Provider revenue/settlements, surcharge to providers, increased fee schedules etc. This report is under development.
 Reporting entities that are required to provide this report will be provided an opportunity to participate in the development and testing of this report.